isomerpages/ura-ilsg-cms/_2025-installations/Take a walk through the meadow with me.md

 fragments have found renewed purpose in this garden, creating a backdrop where collective memories take shape.</p>
 <p>This installation invites visitors to reflect on the hidden beauty in
-discarded items and explore how human presence can co-create a landscape of renewal, connection and transformation.</p>
+discarded items, and explore how human presence can co-create a landscape of renewal, connection and transformation.</p>
+<p>It also resonates with Singapore’s ongoing journey as a “Nation by Design”,
+where thoughtful design can help us shape meaningful experiences and solutions for a more sustainable future.
+“Nation by Design” is part of DesignSingapore Council’s initiatives for SG60 and celebrates Singapore’s transformation into a liveable and loveable city by design..</p>
 <p></p>
 <p></p>
 <div class="isomer-image-wrapper">